Five Steps Towards Better Contract Management

 • Failure to understand or comply with contractual obligations

 • Failure to make interim awards on extensions of time and compensation

 In our work, we come across these symptoms of poor contract management all the time, and it is heartbreaking to witness.
 After all, costly losses and disputes can be easily avoided by following a few simple steps to better contract management.

 Contract interpretation is the first and foremost step towards successful delivery of a project.

 It is the contract manager’s job to gain a firm grasp of a company’s rights, obligations and entitlements as detailed in a contract, in order to ensure that a robust, consistent and coherent interpretation of their obligations is adopted.

-The contract manager will assist in the preparation of contractual and commercial correspondence with the owner and subcontractors, focusing on the performance obligations of all parties, along with the company’s entitlements to extension of time and additional reimbursement.
+The contract manager will assist in the preparation of contractual and commercial correspondence with the owner and subcontractors, focusing on the performance obligations of all parties, along with the company’s entitlements to extension of time construction claims and additional reimbursement.